For No Reason At All, Here's A Reminder That Prince Andrew Was Good Friends With Jeffrey Epstein

 Prince Andrew also stayed with Epstein on 10 separate occasions over a 12-year period, sometimes for days at a time.
 Andrew remained friends with Epstein even after he was arrested in 2006 on charges of soliciting prostitution.
 Further, the royal has been accused of using racial slurs and making racist comments about Arabs.

-When accusations about Prince Andrew's involvement in Epstein's sex trafficking affairs came to light in 2019, Buckingham Palace denied the allegations.
-A statement noted, "His Royal Highness deplores the exploitation of any human being and the suggestion he would condone, participate in or encourage any such behaviour is abhorrent."

-But of course, when a woman of colour is given a platform to speak up about her mistreatment by the royal family, the institution is decidedly taking a stand against Markle for apparently being rude.
-Buckingham Palace is ready to investigate claims made against Markle while providing cover for an accused sexual abuser.
-The hypocrisy and double standards from the royal family couldn't be more blatant.
+But of course, when a woman of color is given a platform to speak up about her mistreatment by the royal family, the institution is decidedly taking a stand against Markle for apparently being rude.
+Buckingham Palace is ready to investigate claims made against Markle while providing cover for an accused sexual abuser, but the royal family's double standards remain apparent.